baolinwu/mkatr/README.md

 # mkatr
- - An R pacakge implementing various statistical methods for testing variant-set association
+ - An R package implementing various statistical methods for testing variant-set association

 ------
 ## On sequence-kernel association test of rare variant set